Anxious

 International Treaties and Ethical Considerations

-There are international treaties, such as the Outer Space Treaty of 1967, that prohibit the placement of nuclear weapons in space and limit the use of nuclear weapons in general.
-The ethical implications of using such weapons in space also raise significant concerns about the potential for escalation and the long-term consequences for humanity.
+International treaties, such as the Outer Space Treaty of 1967, prohibit the placement of nuclear weapons in space and restrict their general use.
+The ethical implications of deploying such weapons raise concerns about potential escalation and long-lasting effects on humanity and the space environment.

 They would be far better off gathering space rocks and other orbital debris.
 There's a lifetime supply already out there in orbit.